MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 1. Select **Next: Add cognitive skills (Optional)**.

-1. In the **Attach Cognitive Services** section, select your Azure AI services resource.
+1. In the **Attach AI Services** section, select your Azure AI services resource.

 1. In the **Add enrichments** section:
     - Change the **Skillset name** to **coffee-skillset**.